markmead/portfolio/src/blogs/how-to-setup-tailwind-jit-in-rails-6-with-live-reload-2021.md

 _I'm not saying this is the best way, but it's the way the only way I've found out how to do it so far._

+I'm going to assume you have Tailwind version 2.1 installed and you've updated your `tailwind.config.js` to include `mode: 'jit'`.

 **Step 1; Upgrading Webpacker**

 You need to be using Webpacker 6, thankfully Andrew Mason has already written up a collection of guides to help you do this;